Fuel poverty in London: research and policy report

 - Profiles of the different types of fuel poor household – showing how fuel poverty cuts across age, ethnicity, income level, disability, type of dwelling, different employment status, tenures and payment and heating methods

 - Graphs showing fuel poverty trends in London over time

 - An inventory of fuel poverty schemes operating in London at that time to show what was working well, how these schemes were organised and funded and where they operated

 - Examples of best practice from the UK

 - Modelling that shows what effect future policies and programme would have in alleviating fuel poverty, the cost of these programmes and the percentage change in the prevalence of fuel poverty

-The report concludes with some recommendations for possible future action, including the suggestion that the GLA set up a single fuel poverty advice hub for all Londoners, with one phone number which is designed to refer people through to local schemes and that the GLA work to raise the profile of fuel poverty action amongst relevant organisations and businesses.
+The report concluded with recommendations for possible future action.
+These included the suggestion that the GLA set up a single fuel poverty advice hub for all Londoners, with one phone number which is designed to refer people through to local schemes and that the GLA work to raise the profile of fuel poverty action amongst relevant organisations and businesses.

 The research clearly demonstrated that there were stark contrasts not only in the prevalence of fuel poverty across the city, but also in the support that different councils offered and the programmes that have worked best in the past.
 That indicated that any London-wide fuel poverty plan needed to be flexible enough to respond to diverse local needs and to meet the challenge of cold homes in the nation’s capital.
 CSE carried out the mapping, data analysis and modelling, CAG and SE2 conducted interviews and ACE carried out additional desk-based research.
 The GLA’s draft Fuel Poverty Action Plan was developed and consulted on in late 2017.
 The final version was published by the GLA in 2018 drawing heavily on the research contained in CSE’s report.